maize-genetics/biokotlin-tools/README.md

 Command line tools related to BioKotlin

 ## Overview
 **BioKotlin Tools** is a command-line toolkit designed for genomic data processing and analysis.
-It includes a variety of utilities to handle and manipulate Variant Call Format (VCF) and Mutation Annotation Format (MAF) files.
+It includes a variety of utilities to handle and manipulate Variant Call Format (VCF) and Multiple Alignment Format (MAF) files.
 This toolkit is particularly useful for creating, validating, merging, and analyzing genomic variant data.

 ## Installation
 To install BioKotlin Tools, download the package and make sure you have Java 17 or higher installed.